Office Timeline

 John F. Smulski

-John Smulski was born in 1867, in what is now Poland.
+John Smulski was born in 1867 in what is now Poland.
 His family immigrated to Chicago when he was young.
-He came from a middle-class background, and rather than follow in his father’s footsteps as a publisher, John decided to enter the field of law.
-He graduated from Northwestern University in 1890, and established a practice in what was then known as the Polish Downtown neighborhood of Chicago, an area referred to today as Bucktown/Wicker Park.
-Smulski was reformer, and served several terms as an Alderman in Chicago.
-In 1903, Smulski was elected to the position of Chicago City Attorney.
-In 1906, Smulski successfully ran on for Treasurer on the Republican ticket.
+He came from a middle-class background, and rather than follow in his father’s footsteps as a publisher, John decided to enter the legal profession.
+He graduated from Northwestern University in 1890 and established a practice in what was then known as the Polish Downtown neighborhood of Chicago, an area now known as Bucktown/Wicker Park.
+Smulski was a reformer and served several terms as an Alderman in Chicago.
+In 1903, Smulski was elected Chicago City Attorney.
+In 1906, Smulski successfully ran for Treasurer on the Republican ticket.
 In office, he instituted some of the first good governance reforms in the Office of the Treasurer.
-Prior to Treasurer Smulski, it was common practice for Illinois State Treasurers to keep some or all of the interest made on the investment of state monies.
-Smulski made this an issue during his election campaign, and followed through on his promise.
+Prior to Treasurer Smulski, it was common practice for Illinois State Treasurers to retain some or all of the interest earned on investments of state monies.
+Smulski made this an issue during his election campaign and followed through on his promise.
 He returned over $70,000 in interest to the State in fiscal year 1907.
 This practice was made into law the following year.
 Smulski served only one term as Treasurer.
 He later ran unsuccessfully for Mayor of Chicago, and played a major role in organizing relief efforts for the Polish people during the First World War.

 (1905-1907)